 Where is STEAM Education?

-*this map shows a range of people who have been trained in STEAM education in the US including;
+*This map shows a range of STEAM education presentations & trainings around the world.

 In 2011, STEAM Education was adopted across all K-12 Schools in S. Korea.